Tracing

 .
 It then sent also the resumeCounting

-event (without any data).
-The lifeline for a capsule instance has the name of the part that contains it, and within parenthesis we can also see the capsule type.
+The lifeline for a capsule instance has the name of the part that contains the instance.
+If the part has non-single multiplicity, the lifeline shows the index of the capsule instance within square brackets ([0]

-is used for showing when capsule instances are created and initialized (by sending the initialize
+lifeline is used for showing when capsule instances are created and initialized (by sending the initialize

 Turning Tracing On and Off